proxytranslation/user-docs/dashboard/menu/discovery/statistics.md

 ![Discovery statistics](/img/discovery-statistics.png)

 To understand the way statistics work in Easyling, we have to start with the most important fact: in our application, the largest unit of measurement is a block, which is usually represented by a `<p>` or a `<div>`.
 Blocks break down to segments, segments to words, words to letters.
-Since Easyling deals exclusively with content in webpages, HTML tags also play an important part in weighing the repetitions.
+Since the translation proxy deals exclusively with content in webpages, HTML tags also play an important part in weighing the repetitions.

-It is also important to note that the statistics in Easyling are different degrees of repetitions.
+It is also important to note that the statistics in the translation proxy are different degrees of repetitions.
 The website's content is repetitioned against itself, simulating a translation process, not unlike the Homogeneity feature in MemoQ.

 With that in mind, here is a breakdown of the percentages in our Statistics.
 You can find these explanations if you hover your mouse over each repetition row: